Liam Gallagher Reunites with Estranged Daughter Molly Moorish, 21, For First Time in 19 Years

 “Got no problem with the girl whatsoever,” he continued.
 “The girl’s been looked after and clothed and fed and sent to lovely schools.
 I bought them a house and all that tack.
 I just think she’s best off with her mum.”

-Asked if he thought Molly would want to get to know her father, Gallagher said “I’m sure she would.”
+Asked if he thought Molly would want to get to know her father, Gallagher said, “I’m sure she would.”

 “They aren’t good when they are forced, these things,” he said.
 “I think we leave it be.
 See what happens.
 If it happens it happens.
 Certainly, wouldn’t turn her away, man. … Let it be.”